09/30/2010 (Updated on October 1, 2015*)

 This edition focuses on some of the issues companies may face when preparing carve-out financial statements.

 The preparation of these financial statements can be challenging as there is limited guidance covering their composition.
-This volume of Mergers & Acquisitions — A snapshot, focuses on some of the issues companies may face when preparing carve-out financial statements, how those statements may differ from their own financial statements, and how the M&A Standards may impact the accounting for transactions that are reported in the carve-out financial statements.
+This edition of Mergers & Acquisitions — A snapshot focuses on some of the issues companies may face when preparing carve-out financial statements, how those statements may differ from their own financial statements, and how the M&A Standards** may impact the accounting for transactions that are reported in the carve-out financial statements.